mattgarmon/File-Server-API/golang_fileserver_api/README.txt

 To compile and run the application simply use the command "go run *.go" without the quotations from the directory containing main.go.
 This will then host the server application on localhost:8080.
-Simply add files to the root directory folder or create sub directories inside of it to host the files on the API.
+Simply add files to the root directory folder or create sub directories inside of it (up to one level) to host the files on the API.

 Note: The gorilla mux Go package is a dependency for this project.
 Get it by using the command "go get github.com/gorilla/mux" without the quotations.